 Loss parents crave connection with their children who died, and we don’t forget about them during the holidays.
 We miss our children that left earth too soon even more.
-We asked our community how they including their children that are no longer with us in their holiday celebrations.
+We asked our community how they include their children that are no longer with us in their holiday celebrations.

 Here are 12 ways loss parents honor their children during the holidays: